juliors1/javascript-fundamentals/readme.md

 23. Your Answer: arrow functions are a lot prettier and easier to read

-What is the difference Declarative vs Imperative Declarative programming is a programming paradigm … that expresses the logic of a computation without describing its control flow.
+What is the difference between Declarative Programming and Imperative Programming?

+Declarative programming is a programming paradigm … that expresses the logic of a computation without describing its control flow.

 Imperative programming is a programming paradigm that uses statements that change a program’s state.